tanakhcc/critic/README.md

 ### Models
 ### Languages

-## Languages need to have their textdirection saved in the DB
-we need it for segmentation and OCR add another field in the DB, and the frontend to set it (with a dropdown for RTL and LTR)

 # TODOs - Redesign for visual Transcription Editor
-## add venv for requirements to run kraken

 ## ocr
 ### complete db insertion for baselines and regions
 ### complete segment and ocr primitives